rocket770/RS1-Search-and-Rescue-Robot/README.md

 (install missing packages)

 ------------------------------------------------------------
-1. BUILD AND SOURCE THE WORKSPACE
+1. Build and Source the Workspace
 ------------------------------------------------------------

 ```bash